-All progress depends on how fast you are going, and Where you are going, and I fear there has been too much of this thing of knowing neither how fast we were going or where we were going.
-I have my private belief that we have been doing most of our progressiveness after the fashion of those things that in my boyhood days we called "treadmills,"-a treadmill being a moving platform, with cleats on it, on which some poor devil of a mule was forced to walk forever without getting anywhere.
-Elephants and even other animals have been known to turn treadmills, making a good deal of noise, and causing certain wheels to go round, and I daresay grinding out some sort of product for somebody, but without achieving much progress.
-Lately, in an effort to persuade the elephant to move, really, his friends tried dynamite.
+All progress depends on how fast you are going, and where you are going, and I fear there has been too much of this thing of knowing neither how fast we were going or where we were going.
+I have my private belief that we have been doing most of our progressiveness after the fashion of those things that in my

+- 10 boyhood days we called "treadmills,"-a treadmill being a moving platform, with cleats on it, on which some poor devil of a mule was forced to walk forever without getting anywhere.
+Elephants and even other animals have been known to turn treadmills, making a good deal of noise, and causing certain wheels to go round, and I daresay grinding out some sort of product for somebody, but - without achieving much progress.
+Lately, in an effort to persuade the elephant 15 to move, really, his friends tried dynamite.
 It moved,-in separate and scattered parts, but it moved.

-A cynical but witty Englishman said, in a book, not long ago, that it was a mistake to say of a conspicuously successful man, eminent in his line of business, that you could not bribe a man like that, because, he said, the point about such men is that they have been bribed-not in the ordinary meaning of that word, not in any gross, corrupt sense, but they have achieved their great success by means of the existing order of things and therefore they have been put under bonds to see that that existing order of things is not changed; they are bribed to maintain the status quo.
+A cynical but witty Englishman said, in a book, not long ago, that it was a mistake to say of a conspicuously successful man, eminent in his line of business,

+- 20 that you could not bribe a man like that, because, he said, the point about such men is that they have been bribed-not in the ordinary meaning of that word, not in any gross, corrupt sense, but they have achieved their great success by means of the existing order of things and therefore they have been put under bonds to see that that existing order of things is not changed; they are bribed - to maintain the status quo.
+25

 It was for that reason that I used to say, when I had to do with the administration of an educational institution, that I should like to make the young gentlemen of the rising generation as unlike their fathers as possible.
-Not because their fathers lacked character or intelligence or knowledge or patriotism, but because their fathers, by reason of their advancing years and their established position in society, had lost touch with the processes of life; they had forgotten what it was to begin; they had forgotten what it was to be dominated by the circumstances of their life on their way up from the bottom to the top, and, therefore, they were out of sympathy with the creative, formative and progressive forces of society.
+Not because their fathers lacked character or intelligence or knowledge or patriotism, but because

+- 30 their fathers, by reason of their advancing years and their established position in society, had lost touch with the processes of life; they had forgotten what it was to begin; they had forgotten what it was to rise; they had forgotten what it was to be dominated by the circumstances of their life on their way up from the bottom to the top, and, therefore, they were out of sympathy with the creative, - formative and progressive forces of society.
+35 many thousand years never talked or thought of progress.
-Progress!
-Did you ever reflect that that word is almost a new one?
-No word comes more often or more naturally to the lips of modern man, as if the thing it stands for were almost synonymous with life itself, and yet men through many thousand years never talked or thought of progress.
 They thought in the other direction.
 Their stories of heroisms and glory were tales of the past.
 The ancestor wore the heavier armor and carried the larger spear.
 "There were giants in those days."
 Now all that has altered.
 We think of the future, not the past, as the more glorious time in comparison with which the present is nothing.
-Progress, development,-those are modern words.
+5 Progress, development,-those are modern words.
 The modern idea is to leave the past and press onward to something new.